maheshbansod/toyshell-rs/README.md

 # toyshell

-A toyshell that is a re-implementation of the toyshell project in C (https://github.com/maheshbansod/toyshell)
+A toyshell that is a re-implementation of the toyshell project which was originally in C (https://github.com/maheshbansod/toyshell)
 I'm gonna try to implement all the pre-defined commands that are in there as close as possible I guess.
 Or maybe not. idk.

 ## Built-in commands